UlisesPe22/Motorcycle_Multi_Dealership_Mangement_System/README.md

 ![Additional Functions Demo](photos_readme/additional_functions.gif)

 # Performance Test
 The system was initially developed with synchronous endpoints and later fully migrated to asynchronous programming.
 Load tests conducted with Locust demonstrated a significant reduction in response time and a measurable increase in concurrent user capacity under the same hardware conditions.
-The image below are teh results of the Async Version
+The image below are teh results of the Async Version.
+On the left side we see a load test with 50 simultaneously active users and in the right side with 100 users.

 <div align="center">